micans/pick/THESPACEINBETWEEN.md

-   In this approach the file system is thought of as an object store of tables and data frames where various (but certainly not all) transformations and derivations among raw data and processed data can be achieved using relatively short command lines comprised of chains of standard tools.
+   In this approach the file system is thought of as an object store of tables and data frames where various (but certainly not all) transformations and derivations among raw data and processed data can be achieved using relatively short command lines comprised of chains of standard or custom but often-used tools.
-   This way of working can bring
-   **clarity and improvements in the data structures and outputs committed to the file system**, leading to worfklows that are easier to monitor, inspect and debug.
+   This data-centric way of working can bring **clarity and improvements in the data structures and outputs committed to the file system**.
+   The ability to monitor, inspect and debug a workflow, alongside the definitions of quality control measures and summary statistics naturally arise as part of the development process.
+   The data-centric approach induces **rich, parsimonious and orthogonal outputs**.

    Where possible this approach goes beyond standard UNIX piped commands by using **tools and methods that use column names and row names as handles to specify desired transformation**.
-   An additional benefit is often that **data can be streamed** rather loaded in its entirety into memory, thus scaling to very large data sets.
+   An additional benefit is often that **data can be streamed** rather than loaded in its entirety into memory, thus scaling to very large data sets.
    Even where this benefit does not apply, such as in the often-needed case of sorting large data, unix `sort` is a highly optimised tool, sorting data that does